What is the best cheap food to buy when broke?

 2. If you are currently overspending each month then buying the cheaper foods will help stop you from getting further into debt.
 You don’t want to be building debt for the sake of a few premium branded waffles!

 3. It frees up more money for you to throw at your debt.
 Never mind going into debt, you want to be getting out of debt.
-Crushing your grocery bill will give you the money to do this.
+Crushing your food budget will give you the money to do this.

 Your Questions About Cheap Food To Buy When Broke